 One day I was passed by a soloist in his mid 50’s, who’d just helped a beginner on the route next to me.
 She’d been trying to do her first lead but had left most of her gear on the ground, and her runners, as far as she’d got, were as robust as her psych to lead.
 He’d sorted her out so she could lower off, and when he got to me I passed comment that she needed more skills before getting on the sharp end again.
 “Nah,” he said “Climbings way to safe these days, it’s ruining it” and soloed off.

-I though quite a bit about what he’d said, and how climbing had changed so much since I started in the 1980’s, how it had become so much safer, much more professional in its approach to everything.
-Back then, even though I was a kid, you got a sense of climbing being rebellious, full of crazy stories and crazy people, and my heroes where people like Paul Pritchard and Johnny Dawes, Silvo Karo, John Middendorf and Wojciech Kurtyka, people who always seemed counter culture.
+I thought quite a bit about what he’d said, and how climbing had changed so much since I started in the 1980s, how it had become so much safer, much more professional in its approach to everything.
+Back then, even though I was a kid, you got a sense of climbing being rebellious, full of crazy stories and crazy people, and my heroes were people like Paul Pritchard and Johnny Dawes, Silvo Karo, John Middendorf and Wojciech Kurtyka, people who always seemed counter-culture.